MacroUniverse/SLISC/README.md

 git clone https://github.com/MacroUniverse/SLISC0
 cd SLISC0
 touch SLISC/*.h
-make -j12
+make [options] -j8
 ```

 * Supports Makefile, CMake, Visual Studio compilation, tested with g++8.3, g++11.2, clang-10, in Ubuntu 16.04-22.04, CentOS 7.9 and Windows WSL, MYSYS2.
 * Use `make` to compile, use `make -j8` to compile with 8 threads (or any number you like).
 * Makefile provides multiple options, uncomment one line to enable.
-The plan is to merge all of the `make/*.mak` files into one (currently called `make/all.mak`).
-Each dependent libraries can be optionally turned on or off in `make/all.mak` among other options, or specified by calling `make opt_xxx=xxx`.
+The future plan is to merge all of the `make/*.mak` files into one (currently called `make/all.mak`).
+Each dependent libraries can be manually turned on or off in `make/all.mak` among other options, or specified by calling `make opt_xxx=xxx`.
-* To recompile just one test, use `make test_xxx.o link`, where `test_xxx` is one of the file names in the `test` folder.
+* To recompile just one test, use `make [options] test_xxx.o link`, where `test_xxx` is one of the file names in the `test` folder.
 * Use `./main.x < input.inp` to run all tests.
 Use `./main.x <test>` to run 1 test.

 ## Recommended Programming Style
 * Only very trivial templates and classes should be used for code readability.
 Code generation should be used in place of complex templates and classes.
-* Function overloading should be preferred over class members.
+* Function overloading should be preferred over class members functions.
 * Avoid using unsigned integer types when possible.
 They are not supported by the library for now.
 Use `size(std::vector<>)` in `arithmetic.h` instead of `vector::size()` when needed.
 * All SLISC containers types (e.g. `MatComp`, `VecDoub`) should be returned by reference as a parameter of a function.
-* Generally, functions output arguments can not be any of the input arguments (this is called aliasing), unless this function is element-wise.
+* Generally, function output arguments can not be any of the input arguments (this is called aliasing), unless this function is element-wise.
 * Intrinsic types are renamed inside the library.
 For example, `Bool` is `bool`, `Int` is 32-bit integer, `Doub` is `double` (64-bit); `Comp` is `std::complex<Doub>`. `Llong` is `long long`.
 * A type with `_I` suffix is the `const` or `reference to const` version of that type, used in function parameter declarations to indicate an input argument.
 Similarly, `_O` means output (reference type), `_IO` means both input and output (reference type).
 Note that a reference to an `_O` or `_IO` types is still a reference type.